EWC Logo

 To help guard against bias:

 • reflect on your own attitudes and behaviours.
-Learn to be aware of any biases and prejudices that you may have and work to challenge them; and
+Learn to be aware of any biases and prejudices that you may have and work to challenge them

 Identify racist behaviour